yoonhyejin/airflow-with-bigquery-guide/docs/01-set-up.md

 # install all components
 docker-compose up
 ```
-Visit `localhost:8080` in the browser and login with default credentials.
+Visit `localhost:8080` in the browser and log in with default credentials.
 ```bash
 id: airflow
 password: airflow